ShibuShivansh40/Cybersecurity_Notes_Obsidian_Kali/File Upload Attacks.md

 And once this is uploaded we get the contents of the PHP File as Base64 encoded content and then we could decode that.

+## DoS
+Furthermore, we can utilize a `Decompression Bomb` with file types that use data compression, like `ZIP` archives.
+If a web application automatically unzips a ZIP archive, it is possible to upload a malicious archive containing nested ZIP archives within it, which can eventually lead to many Petabytes of data, resulting in a crash on the back-end server.